 4. ACGME Competencies at http://www.acgme.org

-Practical Approach© templates and clinical case scenarios may be downloaded for use in training, lectures, or research.
+4-Box Practical Approach© templates and clinical case scenarios may be used for training, lectures, or research.
 In case of publication or presentations, please cite as follows:

 Bronchoscopy International: The Practical Approach©, an Electronic On-Line Multimedia Slide Presentation. http://www.Bronchoscopy.org/Practical Approach.
 Published 2016 (Please add “Date Accessed”).

-To learn more about The Practical Approach©, please watch the video below:
+To learn more about The 4-Box Practical Approach©, please watch the video below:

 Also, please see Bronchoscopy and Central Airways Disorders: A Patient-centered Approach by Colt HG and Murgu S, published by Elsevier/Saunders, 2012.